jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

   headphones while the microphone records just your instrument.
 The Blue Yeti microphone has a headphone jack that once you plug-in it automatically monitors what's coming in to the headphone.
-- Actual instruments - I have a couple guitars, one is electric and instead of plugging directly into my computer I use the microphone to record my amp.
+- Actual instruments - I have a few guitars, one is electric and instead of plugging directly into my computer I use the microphone to record my amp.
   This seems to work really well for me.
-I've not ran into limitations of adding effects to the guitar audio afterwards.
 - Additionally I have a midi controller, I don't fully use it to the all of its capabilities but it works well for when I want to use a keyboard to make music.
-(Also I the controller I bought came with a lite version of Bitwig, which I then was able to upgrade to the full version for a cheaper total price compared to buying a midi controller and a DAW).
+(Also the controller I bought came with a lite version of Bitwig, which I then was able to upgrade to the full version for a cheaper total price compared to buying a separate midi controller and a DAW).

 So that covers the bare essentials needed, the midi controller is definitely optional but as you play more with DAWs it's probably worth it to pick up a